c1ph3r-dev/CPP-Libs/Palindrome/Documentation.md

 # Palindrome
-The function in this header file use the `palindrome::` namespace.
+The function in this header file uses the `palindrome::` namespace.

 ``` cpp
 bool IsPalindrome(std::vector<char>& word, bool consoleOutput)